Sparky101-2/autorun360/README.md

 Ever wished autorun worked properly in games with locked camera angles?
 This [Titan 2](https://www.consoletuner.com/products/titan-two/) script makes that happen.
 It gives you 360° autorun in games like [Diablo IV](https://diablo4.blizzard.com) — where direction isn’t camera-relative, but fixed.

-Most autorun scripts just push the left stick up, which doesn’t cut it for fixed-view layouts.
-This one knows that running right means pushing the left stick right — and it handles movement accordingly.
+Most autorun scripts default to holding the stick forward, which doesn't work in games with a fixed camera.
+This one adjusts input direction dynamically — so if you’re moving right on-screen, the stick is pushed right accordingly.

 ## Trigger customisation